Mibanfi/jafl-to-html/README.md

     - Alternatively: press Ctrl + P.
 - Save it as pdf.
 - Ta-da!
 Now you have a pdf. ***Section links still work!***
+### What about the character sheet?
+- The character sheet (plus a bunch of other goodies) can be downloaded from the [publisher's official website](http://www.sparkfurnace.com/fabled-lands/fl-extras/).

 ## Optional features
 ### Adding a cover image